project-open-data/project-open-data.github.io/index.md

 2-4 [Open Licenses](open-licenses/) - The definition for open licenses.

-2-5 [Common Core Metadata](schema/) - The schema used to describe datasets, APIs, and published data at agency.gov/data.
+2-5 [Project Open Data Metadata Schema](schema/) - The schema used to describe datasets, APIs, and published data at agency.gov/data.

 ----------------